Crace, Australian Capital Territory: Existing facilities

-Crace has a local shopping complex which includes Supabarn, The District (restaurant/pub), Chicken Gourmet, Capital Chemist, Blue Poppy Hair, Club Lime, Sibu Beauty, Coffee Guru, Verve Chiropractic, Crace Medical Centre, and B Best Thai Massage.

 Like the majority of new Canberra suburbs, Crace is a cat containment area: all cats have to be kept inside the cat owner's property and within an enclosure if outside.

 Geography

 Crace Grasslands Nature Reserve and Crace Hill are not completely located in Crace despite the name; their southern parts are located in the adjacent suburb of Lyneham.
 It also has a CSIRO Sustainable Ecosystems area.

 Geology

 On the North west side of Crace the rock is middle Silurian age Canberra Formation slaty shale and mudstone.
 In the mid west is siltstone.
 Towards Gungahlin Hill there is some sandstone at the base of the siltstone deposit, then over an unconformity to lower Silurian age State Circle Shale, and then mudstone.
 On Gungahlin Hill the rocks are from the Ordovician age Pittman Formation with greywacke and bands of the Acton Shale Member.
 The east side of Crace also has Silurian Canberra Formation with the top of Crace Hill having vesicular Dacite overlying mudstone.
 Crace Hill has been designated as a geological monument.
 The Gungahlin Fault curves around the south east side of Gungahlin Hill, and heads north north east out of Crace.
 The Winslade Fault comes into the south of Crace over the top of Gungahlin Hill and curves north into Palmerston.